 Conduct daily Cash Receipts, Receivable, Payables, Taxes, Payroll, Finance, Council, Administration duties, daily contact with the public.

 A description of the days and hours in the year during which the operation is conducted and, if the operation is conducted on a seasonal basis, the period or periods during the year when it is conducted.

+245 days a year and 1715 hours a year

+Building Description

-245 days a year and 1715 hours a year Building Description 50 x 50 building Oil Furnace, central air, LED Lighting The types of energy purchased for the year and consumed in connection with the operation and any changes made in usage, or move to a more efficient energy type.
-Energy Projects or Modifications Completed in 2015 A description of any projects or building modifications undertaken / completed to improve energy consumption / efficiency: No new projects of modifications undertaken in 2015 Energy Processes Implemented in 2015 A description of any processes implemented to improve energy consumption / efficiency: We have heating system with temperature controls for day and night and central air with temperature controls for day and night.
+50 x 50 building

+Oil Furnace, central air, LED Lighting

+The types of energy purchased for the year and consumed in connection with the operation and any changes made in usage, or move to a more efficient energy type.

+Energy Projects or Modifications Completed in 2018

+N/A

+Energy Processes Implemented in 2018

+We have heating system with temperature controls for day and night and central air with temperature controls for day and night.
 LED lighting with motion sensors in every room.
 Computers and printers are turned off at night.
 Photocopier has auto sleep mode.
 Coffee pot is on a timer.

+Energy Programs Completed in 2018

+N/A

-Energy Programs Completed in 2015 No new programs initiated or completed in 2015.
-Planned Energy Improvements & Conservation Measures No new plans to improve or conservation energy, continue with what we are doing now.
+Planned Energy Improvements & Conservation Measures

+In the process of reviewing potential cost and energy saving by converting to pellet stove operated furnace system, and continue with current conservation measures.

 Fire Hall - Protective Services PREPARED BY: STEPHEN CROWN, PROTECTIVE SERVICES MANAGER FIRE HALL - FERGUSON ROAD Type of Operation Conducted: Regular office hours are Mon - Fri 0800 to 1700 hrs.
 On average 8 hours per day, twenty days per month, 12 months a year excluding holidays, =1920 hours which is man hours consisting of office work, computers, basic lighting.
 Building Description Main Floor- (truck bays & bunker bay) Heated by forced air furnace on average 7 months per year no cooling, lighted on average 200 hours per year based upon meetings for Volunteers.
 Second Floor- (dispatch room, kitchenette, office heated by forced air furnace.
 Office & kitchenette cooled by portable air conditioner on average 2.5 months per year.
 Lighted on average 1920 hours per year.
 Second Floor- training room/gym room heated by electric baseboard heat on average 4 months a year.
 Cooled by portable air conditioner 2.5 months a year.
 Lighted on average 100 hours per year.
 Two main types of energy consumed; Hydro & Furnace Fuel.
-Energy Projects or Modifications Completed in 2015 Nothing for 2015 Energy Processes Implemented in 2015 Ensure all lighting is off in areas when not in use, this includes all office areas when leaving building during regular operating hours.
-Energy Programs Completed in 2015 NIL Planned Energy Improvements & Conservation Measures NIL
+Energy Projects or Modifications Completed in 2018 Replaced all fluorescent bulbs with T8 tube lights for greater energy efficiency.
+Energy Processes Implemented in 2018 Ensure all lighting is off in areas when not in use, this includes all office areas when leaving building during regular operating hours.
+Energy Programs Completed in 2018 NIL Planned Energy Improvements & Conservation Measures Current furnace is 30+ years old and is from a time before energy efficiency was as important as it is now.
+The town is reviewing potential replacements with energy efficiency being one of the main criteria for assessment.
+In the process of reviewing potential cost and energy saving by converting to pellet stove as fuel, instead of furnace fuel oil.